DirkMueller8/RowingHistory/READme.md

 *Fig 5: Power vs. Date for all log entries between 2020 and end of 2024, where distances were equal or greater than 2500 m*

-If I take an average of the slope a = -0.017 x which means per year I lose 0.017 W/day, in a year amounting to 6.2 W of power loss per year.
+I take an average of the slope a = -0.017 x, which means per year I lose 0.017 W/day, in a year amounting to 6.2 W loss of power.
 This translates to 31 W in a period of 5 years.

-It is nice to see that during the Corona pandemic I was able to substantially improve my phyical condition by rowing excessively!
+It is nice to see from Fig 3. that during the Corona pandemic I was able to substantially improve my phyical condition by rowing excessively!